burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * In GCC instead of `inline` use `inline __attribute__((__always_inline__))`.
 * In MSVC instead of `inline` use `__forceinline`.

-However `__forceinline` still does not guarantee to inline e.g. in MSVC there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).
-For release builds it essentially can happen with:
+However `__forceinline` still does not guarantee to inline e.g., in MSVC there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).
+For release builds, it essentially can happen with:

-- recursive functions with the relatively big depth of recursion
+- Recursive functions with the relatively big depth of recursion
-- for a virtual function called virtually
+- For a virtual function called virtually
-- function is invoked via function pointer
+- Function is invoked via function pointer

 The underlying reason for using **force inline** is that compilers use only heuristics to decide to perform inlining, and sometimes these heuristics are wrong.